GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 - $phi.alt_(floor(d/2)) tilde.eq 0$
 - $phi.alt_d = pi$
 #chris[This is already visible from @eq:ssl:multi_source:phi_def Or is this information very important?]
-#gaet[This was to make it even clearer, but with some plots it could be enough.]
+#gaet[This was to make it even clearer, but with some plots, it could be enough.]

 We choose $d = 360$ which corresponds to a $1°$ resolution.